idanhersh/KMeans/README.md

 # KMeans
-KMeans Algorithm for clustering records of a dataset using Apache Spark I build a class named Kmeans, that uses the Kmeans Algorithm to cluster similar records of a dataframe.
+KMeans Algorithm for clustering records of a dataset using Apache Spark.
+I build a class named Kmeans, that uses the Kmeans Algorithm to cluster similar records of a dataframe.

 I built several helper functions (methods of the class):